cordulaflavio/Google_Data_Analytics_Capstone_Project-Case_Study_2-Bellabeat/README.md

 	- Analyze FitBit Fitness Tracker Data to obtain insights and help guide marketing strategy for Bellabeat to become a larger player in the global smart device market.

+- Questions:
+	- Question 1
+	- Question 2
+	- ...

+### Phase 2: PREPARE

 - Dataset
 	- The dataset used in this Case Study can be accessed via [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit) and correspond to data of FitBit Fitness Tracker (a smartwatch) with personal fitness information such heart rate, calories, etc.

-### Phase 2: PREPARE

 -